No passwords, No popups, No cost, No AI

 A. Hi again.
 Brad M offers his experience and a video on page 2 of this thread; landscaper Don E says he's used it on fence posts with long lasting success; but painting contractor Bill W says it will need rewiping once or twice a year to maintain the sheen.
 Harvey L says he used it for years on rusty yard art.

 There are graphite coatings applied by PVD processes, but surely this is not what you are talking about.
-I have heard of graphite as a dry film lubricant but am not familiar with using it as a corrosion proofing material, and it is reputed to be quite corrosive to aluminum in some situations, so it doesn't sound like a good building material to me -- but again I'm talking book knowledge from running this site for 30 years, not any hands-on experience with it.
+I have heard of graphite as a dry film lubricant but am not familiar with using it as a corrosion proofing material, and it is reputed to be quite corrosive to aluminum in some situations, so it doesn't sound like a good building material to me -- but I'm talking book knowledge, not hands-on experience with it.
 Good luck.

 Regards,